clemsonacm/hackpack/presents/git/git.markdown

 Need more power?
 ================
--   Some hosts provides wikis and issue trackers
+-   Some hosts provide wikis and issue trackers
 -   Pull Requests are a great code review tool
 -   Git provides hooks for automating tasks
 -   vim Fugitive